aaronhuggins/node-libas2/README.md

 # libas2

-A pure Javascript implementation of the AS2 protocol.
+A pure Javascript/Typescript implementation of the AS2 protocol.

 ## Usage
 > TODO